Image Inpainting via Iteratively Decoupled Probabilistic Modeling

-\begin{strip} {Our spatial diffusion model supports photo-realistic large-hole inpainting for various scenarios.
-The first example is a high-resolution image captured in the wild, while the others ($512 \times 512$) come from Places2~\cite{zhou2017places} and CelebA-HQ~\cite{karras2018progressive} datasets. } \end{strip}
+\begin{strip} { Our model supports photo-realistic large-hole inpainting for various scenarios.
+The first example for object removal is a high-resolution image captured in the wild, while other inpainting examples ($512 \times 512$) come from Places2~\cite{zhou2017places} and CelebA-HQ~\cite{karras2018progressive} datasets. } \end{strip}